inwc3/JMPQ3/Readme.md

 You can find more info and an excellent editor here http://www.zezula.net/en/mpq/main.html

 ## Get it
+*currently only warcraft 3 maps and mpqs are fully supported.
+Mpqs from other games (WoW, starcraft) might cause problems.*

 It is recommended to use jitpack with a dependency manager like gradle.

 See https://jitpack.io/#inwc3/JMPQ3/